FAQs – USEFUL INFORMATION FOR EVERYONE

 Registration: On Sunday collect your name badge from the registration area by Information in the main building as soon as you can after arrival.
 Other days the registration desk will be open in the main tent before the morning and evening programmes.

-Roadways: The roads on either side of the site are public roads so expect occasional traffic.
+Roadways: The roads surrounding the site are public roads so expect occasional traffic.

-Rubbish: Please see the illustration sheet by the rubbish collection area.
+Rubbish: Please see the illustration sheet by the rubbish collection areas.
 It is very important to separate items correctly into the categories shown.
-There should be a collection point near your campsite where the individual categories will each have labelled bags. the Woutershof requires us to separate all recyclables and the stewards need to be able to deliver each category to separate places.
+There should be a collection point near your campsite where the individual categories will each have labelled bags.
+De Brink requires us to separate all recyclables and the stewards need to be able to deliver each category to separate places.
 Please do not leave any large items at the rubbish collection point especially at the end of the conference.

 LifeStream Europe reserves the right to require anyone to leave if they cause harm to another person or damage any property.

-Self Catering Kitchens A self-catering kitchen is available in Kabouter.
-Please be sensitive to the Stepping Stones room which you need to pass through to get there.
+Self Catering Kitchens A self-catering kitchen is available in the Blokhut – accessed through the back door – not through Stepping Stones.
+Please be sensitive to the Stepping Stones room which is in the neighbouring room and the Leaders meeting room that you need to walk through to get there.
+You may eat meals in the Leaders meeting room if necessary as there will be no scheduled meetings at meal times.

 Setting up Camp: Please consult with those already in your camping site or your village host on arrival and discuss your plans with them before setting up.
 Keep a sensible distance from other tents and tent ropes.
 There is plenty of room.
-The stewards will check if you have placed your tents too close or in the way of emergency vehicle access and if so, may ask you to move.
+The stewards will check if you have placed your tents too close and if so, may ask you to move.

-Showers & Toilets: Basic facilities are provided within reach of all campsites.
+Showers & Toilets: These are provided within reach of the campsites and many more within the bunk room building – Zonnedauw.
 Please stagger times when you shower to avoid long queues.
-Showers, basins and toilets are available in the bunk buildings as needed.

 Ticks: At this time of the year it is possible to pick up ticks which can carry Lyme disease if you brush against foliage.
 Please check yourself and your children daily.
 More information about this is available at Information.

-Water Supply for Campers: There is a hose attached at the end of the sanitary block.
-Please use this for collecting your drinking water.
+Water Supply for Campers: There are taps at water points marked on the map.
+Please use these for collecting your drinking water.
 Washing water and toilet cassettes can be emptied carefully in the toilets.

 What to bring – a few essentials